 Short-term loan lenders (such as those that offer payday loans) are another option for the unemployed.
 These lenders often have lenient eligibility requirements, which may include unemployment income, welfare income, etc.

 Like auto title loans, the terms of payday loans are often steep, with high costs and short repayment periods.
 But they may help in certain situations.

-Which short-term lenders generally accept unemployment income?
+Which short-term lenders generally accept unemployment and welfare income?